cferdinandi/browser-storage-source-code/README.md

-# The Data Storage & Manipulation Pocket Guide Source Code
+# The Browser Storage Pocket Guide Source Code
-All of the source code for the [Data Storage & Manipulation Pocket Guide](https://gomakethings.com/guides/).
+All of the source code for the [Browser Storage Pocket Guide](https://vanillajsguides.com).